onqtam/headjack/src/introduction/competition.md

 In my design no special-purpose nodes are required - IPFS & ceramic streams can be leveraged

 FARCASTER TODO: I don't get the peer2peer part of it & the nodes & stuff

-Is there any way I could ask your team some questions?
-Some group chat perhaps?

-I'd love to pick your brains and also share my design - it's also minimalistic in terms of what goes on chain

-I've done an analysis of your solution vs mine with pros/cons and how they could be merged.